-27. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
+28. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
 We will also comment on the Fund's financial sustainability.
 We define financial sustainability as having medium term (two to five years) and longer term (greater than five years) financial plans in place.
 We will carry out work and conclude on:

-- the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of funding arrangements and the investment strategy in place to address any identified funding gaps - whether the Fund can demonstrate the affordability and effectiveness of funding and investment decisions it has made.
+- the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of funding arrangements and the investment strategy in place to address any identified funding gaps - whether there are arrangements in place to demonstrate the affordability and effectiveness of funding and investment decisions.